evildmp/diataxis-documentation-framework/quality.rst

 move in it, that it fits and moves with you well. *Your body knows it*.

 And it's the same in documentation.
-Perhaps you need to be a connoisseur to recognise *what* it is that makes some documentation excellent, but it's not necessary to be able to realise *that* it is.
+Perhaps you need to be a connoisseur to recognise *what* it is that makes some documentation excellent, but that's not necessary to be able to realise *that* it is excellent.
 Good documentation **feels good**; you feel pleasure and satsifaction when you use it - it feels like it fits and moves with you.

 The users of our documentation may or may not have the understanding to say why it's good, or where its quality lapses.
 They might recognise only the